JawzoD3TH/SimcomTester/README.md

 TEST

-Anything else custom you might type get's sent to the unit directly.
+Anything else custom you might type is sent to the unit directly.

 Remember to Modify these two lines as appropriate: